 Situated between Vancouver Island and British Columbia’s mainland, this area is considered the best place in the world to observe orca who, during the summer months, are present on a daily basis.
 They can often be viewed close up from the boat, offering some wonderful sightings and photo opportunities.

-One of the two largest slands that form the Haida Gwaii, the San Cristobal Mountains form its backbone and rise over 1200 metres.
+One of the two largest islands that form the Haida Gwaii, the San Cristobal Mountains form its backbone and rise over 1,200 metres.
 The higher elevations are dominated by mountain hemlock and alpine tundra, whereas the lower elevations are mainly cedar, pine and western hemlock, becoming densely wooded.

 Paradise Harbour is surrounded by heavily glaciated mountains and ice cliffs, which protect and shield this part of the bay and reflect in the ice-cold waters.
 Its mind-boggling array of icebergs are a highlight, enhancing the wildlife viewing experience which includes whales and abundant birdlife.

-Pico Island, named after the impressive volcano of Pico Alto (2351 metres) that dominates it, is one of the most beautiful of the Azores archipelago.
-The village of Lages de Pico is worth a visit to learn about the island’s whaling history, otherwise it is a pleasant place for walking or birdwatching.
+Pico Island, named after the impressive volcano of Pico Alto that dominates it, is one of the most beautiful of the Azores archipelago.
+Over 20 species of cetaceans have been recorded off the island's coast, with whales and dolphins either inhabiting these waters or passing by on their migrations.

 This inlet between the Haida Gwaii (a.k.a.
 Queen Charlotte Islands) and Dall Island, extends from Porcher Island north to Portland Inlet.
-Between 12 and 24 kilometres wide, it runs from Dundas Island in the west to the Tsimpsean Peninsula.
-The Skeena River joins it just south of Prince Rupert.
+Up to 24 kilometres wide, it runs from Dundas Island to the Tsimpsean Peninsula, and is home to an abundance of fish, resulting in a high number of grizzlies feeding in summer.

 The Silver Bank lies approximately 110 kilometres north of the coast of the Dominican Republic, and almost the same distance southeast of the Turks and Caicos Islands, in the Antilles.
 In October 1986 the Dominican Republic recognized its vital importance by establishing the Silver Bank Sanctuary.